Elland Rail Station and Access Package

 Given the scale of development around the recent Kirkstall Forge station, I must say how bitterly disappointed I am at how little of it was devoted to parking compared to how much was given over to commercial development.
 It pretty much renders the option of using the station pointless since there are more opportunities to park in the city of Leeds than there is at a nearby train station.
 Are we likely to see a repeat of these kinds of development plans in any of these proposed new stations?

-Leodis asked almost 6 years ago
+Leodis asked over 6 years ago

 Rather than generate park and ride car journeys from a wider catchment, the Strategic Purpose of Kirkstall Forge rail station was to better serve demand for rail from local catchments, and also to connect the commercial Development and its employees to Leeds and throughout West Yorkshire.
 The land at Kirkstall Forge was in private ownership of the commercial developer.
 Rail station car parking was maximised at surface level on the limited rail owned land available.